 Then ladle the soup base over the pasta.
 This will make sure that the pasta is cooked perfectly and also that your soup stays nice and clean.

-I garnished mine with a little extra red pepper flake for good measure.
+I garnished my Macaroni Minestrone with a little extra red pepper flake for good measure.